innavoig23/Gait-Analysis-of-Post-Stroke-Subjects-Joint-Angles-and-Muscle-Activations-EMG/README.md

 ## Additional Documentation

 Alongside the code, the project also involved the creation of a detailed report/thesis.
-However, due to academic requirements, this document was written in Italian rather than English.
-This may limit accessibility for non-Italian speakers, but it provides comprehensive insights and findings of the research conducted.
+However, due to academic requirements, this document was written in Italian rather than English, limiting accessibility for non-Italian speakers.

 ## References